ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

   * Provide `Dockerrun.aws.json` (v2) in the app source bundle
   * Container images to be stored in a registry such as ECR

+# Topics not in Cantrill's course

+## 1. AWS Backup

+Found in TD's exam labs.
+Notes based [on this](https://aws.amazon.com/backup/faqs/)

+### 1.1.
+Introduction

+* Centralised backup service for AWS services
+  * Centralised console
+  * Automatic backup scheduling
+  * Backup monitoring and alerting
+* Works with EBS, RDS snapshots, DynamoDB tables, EFS file systems, Storage Gateway volumes
+* Encryption
+  * Some like EFS, have encryption functionality built on AWS Backup independent of source service
+  * Others like EBS uses the same encryption method as the source service eg. EBS.

+### 1.2.
+Concepts

+* Backup plan - Define when and how to backup AWS resources.
+Comprise of backup rules

+  * Backup schedule - Backup frequency and window
+  * Lifecycle rule - Specify when transition from one storage tier to another and when to expire
+  * Backup vault - Where to place created recovery points in, for organization